danielharrell/SumLect2015/Lost_Idea_LA.md

 [^Tyson]: <http://www.thejohnniechair.com/when-you-know-better-you-do-better-a-seniors-reflections-on-st-johns/> and parts quoted in <http://www.huffingtonpost.com/christopher-nelson/is-it-worth-it_1_b_3321206.html>

-I can mention one more example of this as a way to conclude Part One.
-For in wanting to capture this kind of student voice on behalf of its education, St. John's performed an experiment for several months when it first launched its new website.
-And the experiment was to describe itself without a word about the liberal arts, or even liberal education, in the most conspicuous attempt I know of to forget the whole idea.
+I can mention one more example in this vein, as a way to conclude Part One of my lecture.
+For in wanting to capture this kind of student voice on behalf of its education, St.
+John's performed an experiment for several months, when it first launched its new website.
+And the experiment was to describe itself without any mention about the liberal arts, or even liberal education, in the fully deliberate attempt, so one might say, to forget the whole idea.

 ## Part Two